-Again, it seems impossible for the premise to be true and the conclusion false, for nothing can be both green all over and red all over.
+Again, it seems there can be no case where the premise is true and the conclusion false, for nothing can be both green all over and red all over.
 So the argument is valid, but here is an invalid argument with the same form:

 The sculpture is green all over. ∴ The sculpture is not shiny all over.
-The argument is invalid, since it is possible to be green all over and shiny all over.
-(One might paint their nails with an elegant shiny green varnish.)
-Plausibly, the validity of the first argument is keyed to the way that colours (or colour-words) interact, but, whether or not that is right, it is not simply the shape of the argument that makes it valid.
+This argument is invalid, since it is possible to be green all over and shiny all over.
+(One might paint the sculpture with an elegant shiny green varnish.)
+Plausibly, the validity of the first argument is keyed to the way that colours (or colour-words) interact, but, whether or not that is right, it is not simply the form of the argument alone that makes it valid.